Air Conditioner Repair Checklist

 - Find the breaker labeled “AC” and ensure it’s in the “on” location.
-If it’s overloaded, the lever will be in the middle or “off” location.
+If it’s overloaded, the lever will be in the "off" position.

 - Steadily shift the breaker back to the “on” location.
 If it instantly flips again, leave it alone and get in touch with us at 205-208-8090.
 A breaker that keeps turning off may signal your home has an electrical issue.

 Inaccurate Thermostat Settings

 If your thermostat isn’t telling your system to start, it won’t switch on.